songyandong/documentation/how_to_use_ppio_demo.md

 Before using the app, you must generate a PPIO wallet account, save the keystore file and passphrase.
 These are the credentials for your PPIO wallet account and the app.

 ## Step1: Generate a PPIO wallet account and get the keystore file
 > PPIO wallet is a blockchain wallet.
-And if you don't understand the concept of blockchain wallet, there will be a lot of articles on Google.
+Also, if you don't understand the concept of blockchain wallet, there will be many articles on Google.

 Go to [PPIO wallet](https://wallet.testnet.pp.io/#/new/create) to generate a PPIO wallet account.
 And this account can be used not only in the demo app but also [PPIO CLI](./cli/) and [PPIO SDK](./sdk/).